Medical Working Group

 - To organize a new SIG, registration to APAN Med WG is necessary.

-- SIG meeting is to be held every year at Asia Telemedicine Symposium (ATS) in December or other appropriate occasions, to discuss activities, problems, etc.
+- SIG meeting is to be held every year at Asia Telemedicine Symposium (ATS) or other appropriate occasions, to discuss activities, problems, etc.

 - SIG is supposed to have continuous activities, but could have only one special event in a registered year.